Intel unveils 10th Gen Intel Core processors and Project Athena

 More chips

 Finally, the company shared updates on three more product lines.
-Intel launched 14 new 9th Gen Intel Core vPro processors for high performance mobile (H-series) and desktop (S-series) PCs, the highest performing business processors.
+Intel launched 14 new 9th Gen Intel Core vPro processors for high-performance mobile (H-series) and desktop (S-series) PCs, the highest-performing business processors.

 And Intel launched 14 new Intel Xeon E processors for mobile and desktop workstations that are purpose-built with professional-grade performance, real-time data analytics capabilities, built-in platform security features, and remote manageability features as part of the Intel vPro platform.

-Plus, Intel announced the new Intel Core X-series family of processors for premium creators will come this fall.
-These processors will bring frequency improvements, increased memory speed and updated Intel Turbo Boost Max Technology 3.0.
+Plus, Intel announced the new Intel Core X series family of processors for premium creators that are arriving this fall.
+These processors will bring frequency improvements, increased memory speed, and updated Intel Turbo Boost Max Technology 3.0.